lbarmako/rpncalculator/README.md

 `./gradlew build` will run tests.

  # Run Locally
- `./gradlew runShadow` will build shadow jar containing all dependencies and execute it.
+ `java -jar build\libs\rpncalculator-1.0.0-SNAPSHOT-all.jar` or using gradle `./gradlew runShadow` will build shadow jar containing all dependencies and execute it.
-  This also means that the app can be easily run using `java -jar <jar name>` syntax.